 • Government regulations and industry standards may also provide some stakeholder information.

-- National authorities related with your project are your project’s key stakeholders.
+• National authorities related to your project are your project’s key stakeholders.

-- Social impact assesment studies and environmental monitoring reports may provide stakeholder information.
+• Social impact assessment studies and environmental monitoring reports may provide information for stakeholder analysis.

 Brainstorm With Your Project Team

 Brainstorming is another method to identify the stakeholders.
-Conducting a brainstorming session with your project team provides different point of views.
+Conducting a brainstorming session with your project team provides you a different point of view.

-During a brainstorming session, try to answers to the following questions:
+During a brainstorming session, try to answers the following questions:

-• Who are actively involved with the project?
+- Who is actively involved with the project?

-• Who can play an important role in the projects success or fail?
+- Who can play an important role in the project’s success or failure?

-- Who are affected directly and/or indirectly by the project?
+- Who is affected directly and/or indirectly by the project?

 Establishing good communication channels with governmental authorities and keep them informed of the project’s progress may provide their support.
-Especially local governmantal authorities support can be critical for your project’s success because they may have close relationships with your stakeholder representatives.
+Especially local governmental authority’s support can be critical for your project’s success because they may have close relationships with your stakeholder representatives.

 It is not possible to communicate with all the project’s stakeholders.
 By communicating with highly influential stakeholders and experts you can gain a lot of information about the stakeholders.

-Stakeholder register is an important project document which includes the information related with the project’s stakeholders.
-Stakeholder register is created together with the identification of stakeholders.
-Typically a stakeholder register may include below information;
+The stakeholder register is an important project document that includes the information related to the project’s stakeholders.
+A stakeholder register is created together with the identification of stakeholders.
+Typically a stakeholder register may include the below information;

 - Contact Information